-Upon completion of this offering, each of our non-employee directors will receive an annual option to purchase 100,000 shares of common stock, which vests in a single installment 12 months after the grant date, subject to the applicable director's continuous service through such date.
-Additionally, each new non-employee director will receive upon election to our board of directors, an option to purchase 200,000 shares of common stock, which will vest in 36 equal monthly installments after the grant date, subject to the director's continuous service through such date.
-The exercise price of such grants will be the fair market value of our common stock as of the grant date.
+Beginning in 2016, each of our non-employee directors will also receive an annual option to purchase 100,000 shares of common stock, which will vest in a single installment 12 months after the grant date, subject to the applicable director's continuous service through such date.
+Additionally, new non-employee directors will receive upon election to our board of directors, an option to purchase 200,000 shares of common stock, which will vest in 36 equal monthly installments after the grant date, subject to the applicable director's continuous service through such date.
+The exercise price of such grants will be the fair market value as of the grant date.